Blog · Review Essay · Last reviewed June 25, 2026

 The book's breadth is also its burden.
 Castells sometimes writes at a scale where the network can feel like an all-purpose explanation.
 Later scholarship has pushed back on that tendency.
 Andrea Miconi's 2022 article in American Behavioral Scientist reads Castells's theory across later work and argues that network and society are not the same thing; technical, political, and social affairs follow different patterns.

 That criticism matters for AI governance.
 It is too easy to say "the network did it" or "the platform did it" or "the model did it" and lose the specific institutional choices that make harm possible.
-A procurement rule, moderation policy, labor contract, API price, safety threshold, data-sharing agreement, or interface default can matter as much as the broad social form.
+A procurement rule, moderation policy, labor contract, API price, safety threshold, data-sharing agreement, interface default, cloud service agreement, or standards decision can matter as much as the broad social form.

 The book also predates smartphones, mature social platforms, cloud hyperscalers, large language models, data-center politics at current scale, and today's AI safety and labor debates.
 Readers should not use it as a finished map of the present.
 Its value is as a structural lens: it teaches where to look when visible institutions depend on invisible connections.